Simultaneous recovery of a sparse topology and the admittance of an electrical network: Experimental results and discussion

-\end{example}
+} \end{example}

-In all the examples, the condition number of the vectorial multivariate Vandermonde matrices $\mathcal{M}_E(\Omega)$ decreases dramatically in the algorithm, being much lower in the last electrical network fitted than in the first one.
-This is specially pronounced in Examples \ref{ej} and \ref{ejkerber}, in which the condition number in the first iteration is of the order of magnitude of $10^{15}$, and it is 13 orders of magnitude lower in the last network topology obtained.
+In all the examples, the condition number of the operators $\mathcal{M}_{E(\Gamma),\bm u}$ decreases dramatically in the algorithm, being much lower in the last electrical network fitted than in the first one.
+This is especially pronounced in Examples \ref{ej} and \ref{ejkerber}, in which the condition number in the first iteration is of the order of magnitude of $10^{15}$, and it is 13 orders of magnitude lower in the last network topology obtained.

-In some cases, the $\rms$ of a network decreases after removing some edges and estimating again its cable parameters.
-We conjecture that this phenomenon might be due to the finite precision of the interior-point solver and/or to the decrease in the rounding errors calculating the vectorial multivariate Vandermonde matrix $\mathcal{M}_E(\Omega)$, because its set of columns is a strict subset of the set of columns of the vectorial multivariate Vandermonde matrix of the previous network.
+In some cases, the $\rms$ of a network decreases after removing some edges and recovering a network solving Problem \ref{fijo} with the new set of edges.
+We conjecture that this phenomenon might be due to the finite precision of the interior-point solver.

 As a conclusion, the application of Algorithm \ref{selfhealing} to different problems of sparse recovery of an electrical network has yielded promising results.
 In all cases the algorithm recovers a sparse network after few iterations.
-In this sparse network topology, the problem of parameter estimation becomes well-posed.
+In this sparse network topology, the Problem \ref{fijo} of network recovery becomes well-posed.